Warning Signs Your Dog Has a Broken Tail or Limber Tail Syndrome

 How well do you know your dog’s everyday behavior?
 Does their tail look normal?
 Does it move freely when wagging?
 If your pup’s tail isn’t wagging like normal, something may be wrong.
 This article will give you key things to look for in your dog’s tail, plus what to do in case of an injury.

-Signs there is something wrong with your dog’s tail
+Signs that there is something wrong with your dog’s tail

 Your dog’s tail is an extension of their spine and can have between five and 23 different vertebrae, depending on the length.
 Your pup can injure their tail the same way you can break or sprain an arm or leg.
 The longer the tail, the greater the possibility of an injury.